4.8 out of 5 Stars

 If couch to 5k is too hard - this is the plan for you!
 This has got me running after injuries and surgeries and starting all over building fitness!
 Great program and lots of support!

-That’s why walking and running can be powerful tools to help you maintain strength, protect your metabolism, and feel better in your daily life.
+The takeaway: muscle loss is real but manageable — especially if you're exercising.
+That's why walking and running can be powerful tools to help you maintain strength, protect your metabolism, and feel better in your daily life.

 When weight drops quickly, your body sheds fat and muscle.
 Less muscle means: